 This hyperscale story – of hyper-dense racks with wimpy nodes – is the big shift in the physical world which matches the equally big shift to cloud computing in the virtualised world.
 Ubuntu’s popularity in the cloud comes in part from being leaner, faster, more agile.
 And MAAS – Metal as a Service – is bringing that agility back to the physical world for hyperscale deployments.
 Servers used to aspire to being expensive.
 Powerful.
 Things are changing.
-Today, server capacity can be bought as a commodity, based on the total cost of compute: the cost per teraflop, factoring in space, time, electricity.
 Comparison of open source configuration management software.
 This is a comparison of notable free and open source configuration management software, suitable for tasks like server configuration, orchestration and infrastructure as code typically performed by a system administrator.

 Basic properties Platform support Note: This means platforms on which a recent version of the tool has actually been used successfully, not platforms where it should theoretically work since it is written in good portable C/C++ or an interpreted language.
 It should also be listed as a supported platform on the project's web site.
 Puppet versus Chef: 10 reasons why Puppet wins.
 Puppet, Chef, cfengine, and Bcfg2 are all players in the configuration management space.

 If you’re looking for Linux automation solutions, or server configuration management tools, the two technologies you’re most likely to come across are Puppet and Opscode Chef.
 They are broadly similar in architecture and solve the same kinds of problems.
 Puppet, from Reductive Labs, has been around longer, and has a large user base.
+Chef, from Opscode, has learned some of the lessons from Puppet’s development, and has a high-profile client: EngineYard.
 Puppet Labs: IT Automation Software for System Administrators.
 Puppet Open Source: IT Automation Software for System Administrators.
 Puppet Open Source is a flexible, customizable framework available under the Apache 2.0 license designed to help system administrators automate the many repetitive tasks they regularly perform.

 For the past 6 months we’ve been travelling around conferences talking about juju and charms.
 We’ve had charm schools and training events, but it’s been difficult to explain to people the differences between service orchestration and configuration management, especially with a tool that wasn’t so complete.
 Thanks to the work for some volunteers though, we’ve managed to have 58 charms available in Ubuntu so far.
-Home - Chef - Opscode Open Source Wiki.
+But to you that means nothing because we haven’t made it easy to get this stuff, until now.
+Today the juju charm store landed and it will monumentally change the way you use Ubuntu Server in 12.04.
+In this post I want to talk more about policy than juju itself.
 Chef (software) The user writes "recipes" that describe how Chef manages server applications (such as Apache, MySQL, or Hadoop) and how they are to be configured.

 Nolio - Application Release Automation for Application Deployment and Devops.
 A Can of Condensed Chef Documentation - Chef - Opscode Open Source Wiki.
 Nolio - Application Lifecycle Management and Application Release Deployment Automation.
 CA LISA Release Automation is an enterprise-class, continuous delivery solution that automates complex, multi-tier release deployments through orchestration and promotion of applications from development through production.